+CI1.
+Body-body

+CI2.
+Body-mind

+CI3.
+Mind-body

+CI4.
+Intra-mental

-- CI1.
-Body-body CI2.
-Body-mind CI3.
-Mind-body CI4.
-Intra-mental - The denial of the real existence of bodies entails that C1-C3 are all moot. - Leibniz holds on to CI4, arguing that while there is no transeunt causation, there is internal, or immanent, causation. - Immanent causation is guided by the will. - Leibniz's problem of interaction is to explain why, given the laws governing the series of perceptions and representations in the monad is there a parallel series in the appearances of the monad (i.e. the body) which are governed by strict physical laws. - He should explain why there appear to be transeunt, efficient-causal interactions when there are only immanent, final-causal sequences of perceptions. - But, the physical world is all just rainbows anyway.
+- Leibniz's denial of the existence of bodies entails that C1-C3 are all moot. - Leibniz holds on to CI4. - ► No transeunt causation. - ▶ There is internal, or immanent, causation. - Immanent causation is guided by the will. - Leibniz's problem of interaction is to explain why, given the laws governing the series of perceptions and representations in the monad is there a parallel series in the appearances of the monad (i.e. the body) which are governed by strict physical laws. - Why do there appear to be transeunt, efficient-causal interactions when there are only immanent, final-causal sequences of perceptions?